 - Whisk about ¼ of the beaten egg whites into the other egg mixture, then gently fold in the rest with a spatula.
 Fold by scraping round the edges of the bowl, then cutting through the center.
 Keep folding until there are no clumps of egg white, and the batter looks foamy.

-- Gently divide the batter between the ramekins.
-Pour simmering water from the kettle into the cake pan until the water level reaches halfway up the sides of the ramekins.
+- Gently divide the batter among the ramekins, making sure each one has an equal part of liquid and foam.
+Pour boiling water from the kettle into the cake pan until the water level reaches halfway up the sides of the ramekins.
 Be careful not to splatter water into the ramekins.
 This hot water bath is called a bain marie.

-- Slowly and carefully move the pan of water and ramekins into the middle of the oven.
-Bake at 350 F for about 45-50 minutes, until the cakes are risen and nicely browned on top.
+- Slowly and carefully move the pan of water into the middle of the oven.
+Bake at 350°F for about 20-25 minutes, or until the cakes are risen and browned on top.
+(If you're using 8-ounce ramekins, the cakes will take about 35-45 minutes.)

 - Dust the tops of the cakes with icing sugar using a small sieve.
 Serve the cakes warm.